#

 - Other platforms: VO-AAC

-You can change the audio encoder by setting the Audio
+You can override this default selection by explicitly setting the Audio

 property: